Have you been accused of Driving Under the Influence of Intoxicating Liquor or of Any Drug (DUI)?

 Maximum penalty and Court that deals with this charge

-There is a maximum penalty of 3 months imprisonment and/or a fine of 25 penalty units for anyone found guilty of driving under the influence of intoxicating liquor or of any drug as a first offence.
+There is a maximum penalty of 6 months imprisonment and/or a fine of 25 penalty units for anyone found guilty of driving under the influence of intoxicating liquor or of any drug (s49(1)(A) of the Road Safety Act 1986) as a first offence.

 The maximum penalty for a second time offence is 12 months imprisonment and/or a fine of 120 penalty unit.